Mastering react-datepicker: A comprehensive guide for developers

 28

 Great!
-Now the rep will only be able to filter the table based on dates that actually have order data.
+Now the rep will only be able to filter the table based on dates that actually have order data, and we avoid time travel paradoxes.

-If the customer support rep decides that they no longer want to filter by date, we want to make that experience as easy as possible for them.
-Instead, let’s give them a simple X they can press to clear the datepicker.
+If the customer support rep decides that they no longer want to filter by date, we want to make it easy for them to clear the filter.
+Let’s give them a simple X they can press to clear the datepicker.

 1<DatePicker